-Prerequisites: Undergraduate level MUS204 Minimum Grade of C- or (Undergraduate level 66204
+(Undergraduate level MUS303 Minimum Grade of C- or Undergraduate level 66303 Minimum Grade of C-)

 MUS380 Basic Recording Techniques (3)

 Essential concepts in the live music recording process are explored from instrument setup, to recording and mixdown in a digital computerized environment.
 The process of field recording with laptop computers is covered as well.